nuxt/nuxt/docs/content/4.examples/3.composables/use-state.md

 ---
-title: "useState"
-description: "useState is an SSR-friendly ref replacement."
 toc: false
 ---

+# useState

+This example showcase the `useState` composable, an SSR-friendly ref replacement.

 Its value will be preserved after server-side rendering and shared across all components using a unique key.